-Some of Dr. Funk’s note worthy accomplishments and most proud moments include: receiving a Distinguished Teaching Award in 2011 from the University of Massachusetts, Amherst; induction into his High School Hall of Fame for his work surrounding issues of social justice; and collaborations with reputable diversity and inclusion consultants Romney Associates (Amherst, MA) and Ed Change (edchange.org) for various college and university institutional climate assessments.
+Some of Dr. Funk’s note worthy accomplishments and most proud moments include: receiving the Star Award in 2017 from NYU's Graduate Student Organization; selection into the inaugural cohort of the NASPA 2016, Emerging Faculty Leader Academy; recipient of the Senior Bertha Reynolds Fellowship at Smith College School for Social Work; Distinguished Teaching Award in 2011 from the University of Massachusetts, Amherst; and an induction into his High School Hall of Fame for his work surrounding issues of social justice.